 I am very sensitive.

 With regard to scientific evidence and the maximum limit of Ireland in meeting our international binding targets, I want to see carbon budgets spread across all Departments.
-The idea in the 2015 legislation that each Minister would be responsible for his or her own budget, showing the reduction in each area and bringing forward that report to each House has failed, and there was a conscious decision to make sure it failed.
-We saw it in practice in the Seanad and in the Dáil before Christmas because it was dealt with in a dismissive way as if it was not important to this House or the Dáil.
-It is important to everybody at home who worries about their children and grandchildren and the sort of climate and environment we are leaving them.
+The idea in the 2015 legislation that each Minister would be responsible for his or her own budget, showing the reduction in each area and bringing forward that report to each House has failed and there was a conscious decision to make sure it failed.
+We saw it in practice in the Seanad and the Dáil before Christmas because it was dealt with in a dismissive way as if it was not important to this House or the Dáil.
+It is important to everybody at home who worries about his or her children and grandchildren and the climate and environment we are leaving them.
 They demand that the Government of the day should be answerable to them.
-If it is not answerable to this House and the Dáil, the people will make sure that the Government is answerable through protest on the street.
+If it is not answerable to this House and the Dáil, the people will make sure the Government is answerable through protest on the street.
 I am a keen, lifelong supporter of democracy but what we saw in this House before Christmas was the undermining of democracy where the Government was not prepared to be answerable to the people through it.
-I was disappointed by the actions of all the Minister's colleagues in government and the manner in which this was dealt with.
+I was disappointed by the actions of all the Minister's colleagues in government and the manner in which this issue was dealt with.
 Each Department and Minister will have to be allowed a target on reduced emissions and if they do not achieve it, they will have to be answerable.

 I welcome the Minister.
-I listened attentively to what he had to say on the television in my office and I thank him for his statement.
+I listened attentively to what he had to say on the television in my office and thank him for his statement.
 I believe its content and his success rate in previous Ministries, especially jobs, gives us great hope for serious progress in this area.
 I have repeated a few times that the Minister is right that people want to change but we need to make it easy for them to do the right thing, not make it harder.
 People are interested in adopting carbon neutral approaches to their daily lives.

 The Minister mentioned plastics.
-This is a really serious problem which we see on television, relating to our oceans.
-I commend the Government and Minister on banning the use of single-use plastic cups but we have to do much more than that.
+This is a really serious problem which we see on television, particularly in the oceans.
+I commend the Government and the Minister on banning the use of single-use plastic cups but we have to do much more than that.
 The plastic bag tax which Fianna Fáil brought in was very successful but we need to tax the production of plastics in a way that does not get passed on to the consumer.
 We have to stop so much plastic from being produced and tackle the supermarkets head-on about their obsession about covering everything with plastic.
 Farmers would much prefer not to have to do it.
 They are producing the goods.
 What happened to the biodegradable brown paper bag?
 There are many small things to address.
-The Netherlands takes the lead here with its supermarkets.
+The Netherlands takes the lead with its supermarkets.
 There is a supermarket in Amsterdam with no packaging.
 One brings one's own bag.
 I have mentioned this before to the Minister and other Ministers.
-I know it does not relate specifically to the Minister's Department.
-We need clear regulations for a whole-of-Government approach.
+I know that it does not relate specifically to the Minister's Department.
+We need clear regulations for a whole-of-government approach.
 People are interested in building solar farms.
 Several local authorities have refused permission on the basis that there are no national guidelines.
 Some will argue that there is no need for a national guideline but we need to give very clear instructions to local authorities either to that effect or else we need to produce guidelines.

 With regard to farming, the Minister has mentioned biodigesters before.
 This is a brilliant idea for people who are excellent at grass production and may not see the beef industry as offering the opportunity that it did before.
 We know that it faces challenges.
-If one takes out 280 acres of grass and feeds it into a biodigester, that is a hell of a contribution to the environment and one can also make a living from that as a farmer and protect the environment.
+If one takes out 280 acres of grass and feeds it into a biodigester, that is a hell of a contribution to the environment and one can also make a living from it as a farmer and protect the environment.
 I reject the idea that farmers are not aware of their environment.
-They are concerned and know it is in their interest to maintain it.
-Why is there a limit on the area of a roof on a shed, which I have often spoken about elsewhere, and in regulations from the Department on new houses, that can be covered in photovoltaic or solar panels?
+They are concerned and know that it is in their interests to maintain it.
+Why is there a limit on the area of a roof on a shed, about which I have often spoken elsewhere, and in regulations from the Department on new houses that can be covered in photovoltaic or solar panels?
 The same goes for all the farm sheds in the country.
-In Germany, there are solar farms where one can farm underneath the solar panel, where there is only a 10% loss in agricultural production but a significant gain for the farmer.
+In Germany there are solar farms where one can farm underneath the solar panel, where there is only a 10% loss in agricultural production but a significant gain for the farmer.

-I will discuss willow, which fixes carbon, heavy metals and other harmful substances in the air quickly.
+I will discuss willow which fixes carbon, heavy metals and other harmful substances in the air quickly.
 Willow grows rapidly.
 It can be coppiced and used to fuel biomass burners.
 We have an expert on wind power in Skerries who I would love the Minister to meet.
-There is a long history there of producing power from wind.
+There is a long history there of producing power from the wind.